osmandapp/web/main/docs/user/plan-route/web.md

 Users can switch on Weather layers on the map: Temperature, Pressure, Wind, Cloud and Precipitation by left or right menus.

-Showing the Weather forecast: Day, Week.
+You can also display the Weather forecast: Day, Week.
 (Forecast step is 3 hours).

 ![OsmAnd Web Weather](@site/static/img/web/web_weather.png)